AIPAG/DHAttack/README.md

   Specifically, by setting `disturb_num` to 30 or 50 and `num_epoch_for_refmodel` to the value used in A2 (typically between 80 and 150), you can modify the `dataset` and `classifierType` parameters to reproduce the DHAttack performance results shown in **Table 3** of our paper.

   Additionally, adjusting `disturb_num` (i.e., 5, 10, 20, 30, 50, 100, 200) allows you to generate multiple DHAttack results, as depicted in **Figures 5 and 6** of our paper.
+If you intend to modify only the `disturb_num` parameter and have previously successfully executed the A3 step on the same dataset and target model, you can use the additional parameter `trainRefModel` to bypass retraining the 256 local models, significantly reducing runtime.
+For example: `python DHAttackBase.py --dataset CIFAR10 --classifierType mobilenet --num_epoch_for_refmodel 100 --disturb_num 30 --trainRefModel False`

   Note that due to the randomness in model training, the attack performance may vary to some extent.